NorSC/supervisor-search/_supervisors/becky-strachan.md

 email: rebecca.strachan@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/s/becky-strachan/
 office_hours: >-
   I work full time.
-I have three drop in hours per week where students can just drop in to see me.
-These are Wednesdays 9.30 - 11am and Thursdays 3.30- 5pm.
+I have two drop in hours per week where students can just drop in to see me.
+These are Tuesdays 3-5pm.
 If you would like a specific time during this period, just contact me via email to book an appointment.

   My office is ELB112 on the first floor of B Block, Ellison Building and my work phone no is 0191 227 3606.